 Bird Guide Book:

-Bird guides are pretty easy to find anywhere that sells books, but I particularly like this book for a family backpack because it includes interesting facts including where each bird nests and what their calls sound like.
+Bird guides are pretty easy to find anywhere that sells books, but I particularly like The Kids’ Guide to Birds of Minnesota for a family backpack because it includes interesting facts including where each bird nests and what their calls sound like.
 It also has a section with additional activities families can do together.

 Birding Checklist of Items We Grab Before Going: